awsdocs/amazon-rds-user-guide/doc_source/USER_RestoreFromSnapshot.md

 ## Parameter group considerations<a name="USER_RestoreFromSnapshot.Parameters"></a>

-We recommend that you retain the parameter group for any DB snapshots you create, so that you can associate your restored DB instance with the correct parameter group\.
+We recommend that you retain the DB parameter group for any DB snapshots you create, so that you can associate your restored DB instance with the correct parameter group\.

+The default DB parameter group is associated with the restored instance, unless you choose a different one\.
+No custom parameter settings are available in the default parameter group\.

 You can specify the parameter group when you restore the DB instance\.

+For more information about DB parameter groups and DB cluster parameter groups, see [Working with DB parameter groups](USER_WorkingWithParamGroups.md)\.

 ## Security group considerations<a name="USER_RestoreFromSnapshot.Security"></a>

-When you restore a DB instance, the default security group is associated with the restored instance by default\.
+When you restore a DB instance, the default virtual private cloud \(VPC\), DB subnet group, and VPC security group are associated with the restored instance, unless you choose different ones\.

-**Note**
-If you're using the Amazon RDS console, you can specify a custom security group to associate with the instance or create a new VPC security group\.
++ If you're using the Amazon RDS console, you can specify a custom VPC security group to associate with the instance or create a new VPC security group\.
-If you're using the AWS CLI, you can specify a custom security group to associate with the instance by including the `--vpc-security-group-ids` option in the `restore-db-instance-from-db-snapshot` command\.
++ If you're using the AWS CLI, you can specify a custom VPC security group to associate with the instance by including the `--vpc-security-group-ids` option in the `restore-db-instance-from-db-snapshot` command\.
-If you're using the Amazon RDS API, you can include the `VpcSecurityGroupIds.VpcSecurityGroupId.N` parameter in the `RestoreDBInstanceFromDBSnapshot` action\.
++ If you're using the Amazon RDS API, you can include the `VpcSecurityGroupIds.VpcSecurityGroupId.N` parameter in the `RestoreDBInstanceFromDBSnapshot` action\.

-As soon as the restore is complete and your new DB instance is available, you can associate any custom security groups used by the snapshot you restored from\.
-You must apply these changes by modifying the DB instance with the RDS console, the AWS CLI `modify-db-instance` command, or the `ModifyDBInstance` Amazon RDS API operation\.
+As soon as the restore is complete and your new DB instance is available, you can also change the VPC settings by modifying the DB instance\.
 For more information, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.

 ## Option group considerations<a name="USER_RestoreFromSnapshot.Options"></a>

-When you restore a DB instance, the option group associated with the DB snapshot is associated with the restored DB instance after it is created\.
-For example, if the DB snapshot you are restoring from uses Oracle Transparent Data Encryption, the restored DB instance will use the same option group\.
+When you restore a DB instance, the default DB option group is associated with the restored DB instance in most cases\.

+The exception is when the source DB instance is associated with an option group that contains a persistent or permanent option\.
+For example, if the source DB instance uses Oracle Transparent Data Encryption \(TDE\), the restored DB instance must use an option group that has the TDE option\.

-When you assign an option group to a DB instance, the option group is also linked to the supported platform the DB instance is on, either VPC or EC2\-Classic \(non\-VPC\)\.
-If a DB instance is in a VPC, the option group associated with the DB instance is linked to that VPC\.
-This means that you can't use the option group assigned to a DB instance if you attempt to restore the instance into a different VPC or onto a different platform\.
-If you restore a DB instance into a different VPC or onto a different platform, you must either assign the default option group to the instance, assign an option group that is linked to that VPC or platform, or create a new option group and assign it to the DB instance\.
-For persistent or permanent options, when restoring a DB instance into a different VPC you must create a new option group that includes the persistent or permanent option\.
+If you restore a DB instance into a different VPC, you must do one of the following to assign a DB option group:
++ Assign the default option group for that VPC group to the instance\.
++ Assign another option group that is linked to that VPC\.
++ Create a new option group and assign it to the DB instance\.
+With persistent or permanent options, such as Oracle TDE, you must create a new option group that includes the persistent or permanent option\.

+For more information about DB option groups, see [Working with option groups](USER_WorkingWithOptionGroups.md)\.

 ## Microsoft SQL Server considerations<a name="USER_RestoreFromSnapshot.MSSQL"></a>